-- App Level Template: This determines whether or not the Template should contain App Level Field Types or not.
+- App Level: This determines whether or not the Template should contain App Level Field Types or not.
 App Level Field Types, such as Aggregate, are run on the client and do not save against record data but are instead just a display option.

 - Read-Only: This determines whether or not the Template contents should be Read-only or not.
 This can remove the need for read-only fields if the whole template is going to be read-only

-- Template Icon: Select an image from your existing site Image Assets to display next to the Template Title, this should align with the subject of the Template.
-If you want to use a new image, click the upload button to the right to browse your devices files.
+Select an image from your existing site Image Assets from the Choose Icon button to display next to the Template Title, this should align with the subject of the Template.
+If you want to use a new image, click the Upload New button to the right to browse your device's files.